RoBiUlHaSaNj/sweet-ml/README.md

-Linear Algebra for Machine Learning and Deep Learning
+<h1>Machine Learning and Deep Learning</h1>
+📘 Module Topic Usage in Machine Learning

-🟠 Scalars
+ Scalars
-What are Scalars?
-A scalar is a single numeric quantity, fundamental in machine learning for computations, and in deep learning for learning rates and loss values.
-➤ Importance: Essential for all computations.

-🟢 Vectors
+ Vectors
-What are Vectors?
-Arrays of numbers that can represent multiple forms of data.

-In ML: Represent data points.

-In DL: Represent features, weights, biases.
-➤ Very Important

 Row Vector and Column Vector
 Different representations of vectors affect computations like matrix multiplication, which is critical in neural network operations.

 Distance from Origin
 The magnitude of a vector from the origin.
 ML: Used in normalization.
 DL: Helps understand magnitude of weights/features.
-[L] Learn Later

 Euclidean Distance
 Measures straight-line distance between two points/vectors.
 ML: Clustering, k-NN.
 DL: Used in loss functions like MSE.

 Scalar-Vector Operations

 Addition/Subtraction (Shifting): Useful for normalization and bias correction.
 Multiplication/Division (Scaling): Used in data scaling and controlling learning rates.

 Vector-Vector Operations